Financing Options for Your Education

 It is important to understand that most types of financial aid come in the form of student loans.
 For most student loans, repayment is, or can be, deferred until after you leave school or drop below half-time status.
 At AIU, we will not only work with you throughout the financial aid process, but we will also provide you with valuable resources to understand and make informed decisions about your repayment obligations.

-When you leave AIU, you will have access to a student loan specialist who will stay in contact with you regarding the repayment of your student loans.
+When you leave AIU, you will have access to our team of Student Loan Specialists who will stay in contact with you regarding the repayment of your student loans.
 The specialist will be able to provide you with information regarding grace periods, deferment, forbearance and more.
 This individual will help you be well-informed if you need to set up a payment plan.

 For those who like to plan ahead, there are student loan repayment resources like the Department of Education's repayment calculator.
 Please take the time to review this resource for perspective on your student-loan borrowing.
 For assistance with using the repayment calculator, contact the Federal Student Aid Information Center at 1-800-4FED-AID (1-800-433-3243).

 Grace Periods and Interest Rates

 Federal Direct Stafford Loans